 "Curiouser and curiouser!"A parade of the surreal, with all the logic of a dream — and invoking the madness of quite a lot of mankind's so-called "logic" — Alice's Adventures in Wonderland (1865) is a children's classic, filled with allusions to Victorian trivia, most of which is now long forgotten.
 (The book The Annotated Alice by Martin Gardner explains all of these, from jokes to basic trivia.
 It contains both volumes, with Tenniel's original illustrations.)The story was first told by Charles Lutwidge Dodgson (Pen Name Lewis Carroll) on a boating trip with a friend and three little girls, one of whom was Alice Liddell.
 It was meant as a gift for her and the fictional Alice is based on her.The story begins when Alice follows a white rabbit, who just happens to be wearing a waistcoat and a pocketwatch, down a rabbit hole.
 She falls, very slowly, into a corridor lined with doors, all locked, and a key that fits only into the smallest one.
 After some misadventures with food and drink that make her change size, she escapes in a pool of her own tears.
 Outside, she finds a land filled with strange creatures and talking animals.
 Few are entirely rational.
 After several bizarre incidents, including the Duchess' Cheshire Cat and the Mad Hatter's Tea Party, Alice defies the tyrannical Queen of Hearts and wakes up.
 It was All Just a Dream — definitely-third person narration clearly states that this is so.In the sequel, Through the Looking-Glass, and What Alice Found There (1871), Alice goes to sleep and then dreams she steps into a mirror, where she becomes a pawn in an allegorical game of chess.
 On her march across the board, symbolised as countryside divided up by brooks, Alice meets more strange characters, mostly taken from nursery rhymes, before eventually reaching the other end of the board, becoming a queen, and having a coronation party, which rapidly gets out of hand.
 Seizing the Red Queen, she wakes up and finds she is holding a kitten.The books have contributed many phrases to the English language — "chortle" was coined by Lewis Carroll — and, thanks to their large cast of characters, are especially popular for adapting into ensemble films loaded with veteran actors.Movie adaptations of the story go back into the earliest days of film: the first adaptation, a short subject made in 1903, contains some of the earliest examples of special effects in film.
 Walt Disney made some of his first animated films adapted from the Alice tales, and featured a live-action actress against animated characters.
 Of course, more popular is Disney's 1951 feature film, which is considered among the studio's most surreal titles.
 Again under Disney, Tim Burton has made a new 2010 movie with Johnny Depp as The Mad Hatter, though it's actually a sequel to both this book and Through the Looking Glass.
 An unrelated television movie reimagination, Alice, was produced in 2009 by the Syfy Channel.
 The Looking-Glass Wars is a trilogy by Frank Beddor based on the idea that Alyss was heir to the throne of Wonderland and was forced to flee to our world by her evil Aunt Redd.
 And there's an animated series by Nippon Animation (the same group that made the Biene Maia, Heidi, Girl of the Alps and A Dog of Flanders animated series).
 A pop musical version, simply called Wonderland, is playing in Tampa, Florida as of late 2009.
 The book also inspired various manga.
 Pandora Hearts and Are You Alice? are the two most prominent.
 Among the many video game adaptations are American McGee's Alice.
 Many adaptations involve Grimmification to some degree.
 Due to its copyright expiring long ago, Alice is popular base material for commercial transformative works, including a musical porn film from 1975 and a special adaptation that features many characters from a far darker story known as Code Geass as the cast of Alice's Adventures in Wonderland.
-The most surreal adaptation would be "Alice" (1989) by Jan Švankmajer.Now has a Character Sheet under construction.
+The most surreal adaptation would be "Alice" (1989) by Jan Švankmajer.Interestingly, there has only been one live-action film adaptation based on Carroll's original writing, a 1933 film called Alice in Wonderland that employed an All-Star Cast (W.C.
+Fields as Humpty Dumpty, Cary Grant as the Mock Turtle, and Gary Cooper as the White Night), but had almost all the actors so heavily disguised as to be unrecognizable.Now has a Character Sheet under construction.
 For tropes related to the adaptations, see below the trope list for the books.

 Alice's Adventures in Wonderland and Through the Looking-Glass provides examples of the following tropes: